 You need leads and data.
 You want qualified people requesting your products and services.
 You want to scale conversions.

 Whether you choose to work with an agency on your digital marketing strategies or do it yourself, you need to create a year plan.
 The year plan should include a variety of goals essential to driving revenue.

-If you interview a digital marketing agency that doesn’t suggest a long-term strategy that includes your goals, reconsider the relationship.
+If you interview an online marketing agency that doesn’t suggest a long-term strategy that includes your goals, reconsider the relationship.

 At an enterprise level, a long-term strategy keeps everyone’s feet to the fire.
 It represents internal and external accountability points.